Dallinger/Dallinger/docs/source/installing_dallinger_for_users.rst

 ~~~~~~~~~~~~~~

 Dallinger is written in the language Python.
 For it to work, you will need
-to have Python 2.7 installed, or alternatively Python 3.6 or higher.
-Python 3 is the preferred option.
+to have Python 2.7 installed, or alternatively Python 3.7 or higher.
 You can check what version of Python you have by running:
 ::